Qsonic PLL/VCO, excellent bass response, fast lock!

 – Further Improved S/N ratio across the band, designed for maximum spurious signal rejection (>80dBc).
 Some high-end customers appreciate this feature.
 Depending on operating frequency dBc can be >95dB down relative to the carrier.

-– Self-resetting electronic PTC fuse (no more pesky fuse replacements).
+– Self-resetting electronic PTC fuse (no more pesky fuse replacements) for 15W and 25W models.

 What parameters can I change via remote control?